The 10 best restaurants in Yorkville right now

 Everything about Yorkville’s British gastropub is cozy, toasty and quietly aristocratic.
 And, like any good British kitchen, the place turns out a wealth of sauce-soaked meats and deep-fried savoury bites.
 Pudgy croquettes, stuffed with salty mushrooms and stinky stilton, are surprisingly subtle and compulsively snackable.
 Gamey lamb shoulder is slow-roasted for four hours, then cubed and tossed in a smoky navarin with parsnips, carrot, potatoes and beans.
 The cocktail list features twists on Pimm’s cups and manhattans, but the best boozy bets are the cask-conditioned ales.

 Located in a sunshine-yellow house at the city’s swishest corner, Sassafraz is the centre around which the rest of Yorkville orbits.
 Suits gather at the marble-slab bar lounge, while Burberry-clad couples hold hands over candlelight in a dining room tricked out with vaulted glass ceilings and a towering waterfall.
 The menu is safe but well done.
-Chanterelle-stuffed agnolotti is served in a plush truffle cream sauce.
 The cumin-scented squash soup has an odd graininess from red lentil purée, but is pleasant nonetheless.
-A waterlogged slice of halibut is one stark misstep.
+Chanterelle-stuffed agnolotti is decadent, served in a plush truffle cream sauce.
 The vodka-heavy cocktail list lacks imagination, but the wine selection, like the floor-to-ceiling cellar that houses it, is imposing and steep.